 6. Resell your room.

-If your plans change unexpectedly and you’re left with a nonrefundable hotel booking that you can’t use, you can resell it to someone else using or .
-You won’t get the full price back (each site charges a fee, and your room won’t sell if you don’t offer a bit of a discount), but it’s better than losing everything you’ve already paid.
+If your plans change unexpectedly and you’re left with a nonrefundable hotel booking that you can’t use, you can resell it to someone else using sites such as .
+You won’t get the full price back (sites typically charge a fee, and your room won’t sell if you don’t offer a bit of a discount), but it’s better than losing everything you’ve already paid.

 These sites save buyers money too—it’s not uncommon to snap up a room for half the price of the initial booking.